Skip to content

 3. Wisdom and Mental Clarity

-Turquoise is also valued for its ability to enhance intuition and increase spiritual awareness.
-It is believed to aid decision-making by providing mental clarity and wisdom, particularly in complicated or confusing situations.
+Turquoise is also valued for its ability to enhance intuition and heighten spiritual awareness.
+It is said to aid decision-making by providing mental clarity and wisdom, particularly in complicated or confusing situations.

 03